Fish at Tommy Thompson Park

 Invasive species can wreak havoc on aquatic ecosystems, with far-reaching impacts on everything from tourism to public health.

 Invasive species may alter their environment by changing water quality and quantity, disrupting complex food webs, and spreading disease.
 The introduction of these non-native species can lead directly to a loss of biodiversity — and even the extinction of native species extinction.

 The number of introduced species in Lake Ontario continues to grow — a result of illegal releases, improper boat cleaning, and the discharge of “dirty” bilge water by ships traversing the lake.

 The most common invasive species found in and around Tommy Thompson Park are:

 • Round goby (Neogobius melanostomus)

-In 2015, the Toronto and Region Conservation environmental monitoring team found five invasive grass carp (Ctenopharyngodon idella) at TTP.
+In 2015, the Toronto and Region Conservation environmental monitoring team found five invasive grass carp (Ctenopharyngodon idella) at Tommy Thompson Park.
 TRCA has since launched a proactive surveillance program for Asian Carp.